change IP Address

 Testing methodology: How we found the best VPNs for changing IP address

-We then carried out numerous speed tests to determine which VPN providers are the fastest.
+First, we performed numerous speed tests for each provider and averaged the results.
+This approach allowed us to get a more representative idea of the speeds you can expect, and accounts for varying server load throughout the day.
 All VPNs slow your connection due to the additional routing and encryption involved—the trick is to find one that slows it the least.

 We carried out speed tests in the morning, at noon, and in the afternoon while connected to UK, US, and South Korea servers.
 To simulate the average user’s experience, we used a home broadband connection (with an average download speed of 60.47 Mbps).